Taos language: Language variation

 George L. Trager found no dialectal variation in the 1930 and 1940s.

 Genealogical relations

 Taos belongs to a northern sub-grouping on the Tiwa branch of the Tanoan language family.
 It is closely related to and partly mutually intelligible with Picurís (spoken at Picuris Pueblo).
 It is slightly more distantly related to Southern Tiwa (spoken at Isleta Pueblo and Sandia Pueblo).

 History

+In 1994, the Taos High school stopped teaching the language after the Pueblo Council objected to the language being taught.

-In July 2012, Taos Pueblo, which "does not formally encourage persons outside the tribe to learn their language" hosted a Tiwa Language Festival for tribal members to keep Tiwa from "going to sleep".
-The Cultural Education Committee hopes to incorporate the Tiwa language into Head Start in the fall.
+In July 2012, Taos Pueblo, which "does not formally encourage persons outside the tribe to learn their language", hosted a Tiwa Language Festival for tribal members to keep Tiwa from "going to sleep".
+The Cultural Education Committee hoped to incorporate the Tiwa language into Head Start in the fall.

+In 2019, the Tiwa language of Taos Pueblo is taught at Enos Garcia Elementary.

 Phonology

 According to one analysis, Taos has 18 consonants: